mcclure/emily/doc/intro.md

 ## Downloading and running Emily

-As mentioned, Emily is available [from a BitBucket page](https://bitbucket.org/runhello/emily), but not yet in any other form.
+As mentioned, Emily is available [from a BitBucket page](https://bitbucket.org/runhello/emily) (or, if you can't use Mercurial, its [GitHub mirror](https://github.com/mcclure/emily), but not yet in any other form.
 You will need to compile it yourself; it's written in Objective Caml, so you'll need to install that first.
 For instructions, see [build.md](build.md).
+By the time you read this, there may also be install packages; see [emilylang.org](http://emilylang.org).

+### What's "BitBucket"?

+If you're not familiar with BitBucket or Github, go to the [Downloads page on BitBucket](https://bitbucket.org/runhello/emily/downloads), click the "Branches" tab, and to the right of the word "stable" click "zip".
+This will download a zip file of the most recent stable release.